arpitbatra123/personal-website/posts/ghosts-of-the-fallen-past.md

 As I reached the gates of the place, I realized they were closed as well, with a notice saying that entry was not allowed.

-Graves are a morbid place to be so I understood their intentions, but my expedition was incomplete.
+Graves are a morbid place to be, so I understood their intentions, but my expedition was incomplete.

 I was breathing heavily due to all the downhill walking I was doing and also out of excitement.